michael-pellegrini/jupyter_notebook_docker/README.md

 This container image is intended for a single user on private network.

-`docker run -d -p 8888:8888 m400/jupyterlab`
+`docker run -d -p 8888:8888 -e CERT='' m400/jupyterlab`  point browser to `127.0.0.1:8888` or `ipaddress:8888`  default password `admin`

 The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.
 Jupyterlab is the latest edition of Jupyter Notebook.
 See https://jupyterlab.readthedocs.io/en/stable/

 The container image has a preconfigured password and an ssl certificate that is generated on build.
-The password can easily be changed after starting the container and ssl can be disabled by passing empty variable `-e CERT=""`
+The password can easily be changed after starting the container and ssl can be disabled by passing empty variable `-e CERT=''`
 Additional python packages can be installed with the `conda` command in the jupyterlab terminal.

 ```